Can’t find that perfect ornament color? Here’s how to create your own easy custom painted Christmas ornaments with an easy pouring technique!

 As I started to unpack the Christmas ornaments I already had, something was missing…

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!

-However this year, I desired a color palette that infused black with sage green.
+However this year, I desired Christmas decorations that infused black with sage green.
 Neither color ornament I had on hand of course!

 After doing a little searching locally, I came up empty handed.
 Neither black nor sage green ornaments were available.
-So I reasoned, no problem.
-I’ll just paint my own!
+So I reasoned, why not paint my own DIY Christmas ornaments instead?